mattpannella/pupdate/README.md

 CLI Parameters
 ```
  -p, --path      Absolute path to install location
- -c, --coreselector    Run the core selector.
  -f, --platformsfolder   Preserve the Platforms folder, so customizations aren't overwritten by updates
  -u, --update    Skip the main menu and just run the update process automatically
+ -c, --core    Only update this core, when used with -u.
+Use the core identifier (ex: boogermann.bankpanic)
+ -a, --assets  Run the asset downloader.
+Include a core identifier to only check assets for that core
  -i, --instancegenerator    Skip the main menu and just run the instance json builder for supported cores (will overwrite all)
 ```
 example:
 `
-/path/to/pocket_updater -a -p /path/to/sdcard/
+/path/to/pocket_updater -p /path/to/sdcard/
+/path/to/pocket_updater -u -c boogermann.bankpanic
+/path/to/pocket_updater -a jotego.jtcontra
 `
 #### Download Image Packs
 This will present you with a list of available image packs and automatically download and extract it to the Platforms/_images directory for you